 Monday, April 3, 2017, 5:45 pm, Interfaith Center (58 Winthrop St.)

-This year’s lecturer featured The Reverend Osagyefo Sekou, a prominent spiritual leader and social activist in the Black Lives Matter movement.
+This year’s lecture featured The Reverend Osagyefo Sekou, a prominent spiritual leader and social activist in the Black Lives Matter movement.
 On Monday, April 3, 2017, he delivered the 150th Anniversary Russell Lecture on Spiritual Life in a talk titled, “The Role of the Prophet in a Time of Monsters.”

 Sponsored by the University Chaplaincy and co-sponsored by the Africana Center, the AS&E Diversity Fund, the Center for the Study of Race and Democracy, the Consortium of Studies in Race, Colonialism, and Diaspora, the Latino Center, the Office of the Chief Diversity Officer, the Office for Student Success and Advising, the Religion Department, Student Affairs Pluralism Initiatives, and the Tisch College for Civic Life.